-- A. All animals must meet the state guidelines for Brucellosis vaccinations.
-Heifers 4 to 12 months old are eligible for vaccine.
-Any heifer of this age, or older, exhibited at the fair must be vaccinated. - B. All animals will be inspected by a veterinarian before entering the fair barns.
-Special attention will be given to Respiratory Diseases, Warts, Ringworm, and Pinkeye. - C. All members will follow the rules and recommendations of the department superintendent. - D. All animals will be secured with both a halter rope and neck rope. - E. Safety rules pertaining to the wash rack and drying area will be followed. - F. A breed Champion and Reserve Champion will be selected in each breed having two or more classes represented.
-Breed Champions may compete in the Open Class judging for Breed Champions. - G. A Grand Champion Female will be selected from breed champions, including the crossbred division champion.
-All champions must have won a blue award and be of championship quality as determined by the judge. - H. All classes will be divided equally, by the superintendent, if class size prohibits a fair showing of all animals in a class.
+- A. All animals will be inspected by a veterinarian before entering the fair barns.
+Special attention will be given to Respiratory Diseases, Warts, Ringworm, and Pinkeye. - B. All members will follow the rules and recommendations of the department superintendent. - C. All animals will be secured with both a halter rope and neck rope. - D. Safety rules pertaining to the wash rack and drying area will be followed. - E. A breed Champion and Reserve Champion will be selected in each breed having two or more classes represented.
+Breed Champions may compete in the Open Class judging for Breed Champions. - F. A Grand Champion Female will be selected from breed champions, including the crossbred division champion.
+All champions must have won a blue award and be of championship quality as determined by the judge. - G. All classes will be divided equally by the superintendent, if class size prohibits a fair showing of all animals in a class.